Endogenous retrovirus

 Endogenous retroviruses (ERVs) are endogenous viral elements in the genome that closely resemble and can be derived from retroviruses.
-They are abundant in the genomes of jawed vertebrates, and they comprise up to 5–8% of the human genome (lower estimates of ~1%).
+They are abundant in the genomes of jawed vertebrates, and comprise up to 5–8% of the human genome (lower estimates of 3%).

-An ERV is a vertically inherited proviral sequence and a subclass of a type of gene called a transposon, which can normally be packaged and moved within the genome to serve a vital role in gene expression and in regulation.
+ERVs are vertically inherited proviral sequences, and they form a subclass of a type of gene called transposons, which can normally be packaged and moved within the genome to serve a vital role in gene expression and in regulation.
 ERVs, however, lack most transposon functions, are typically not infectious, and are often defective genomic remnants of the retroviral replication cycle.
 They are distinguished as germline provirus retroelements due to their integration and reverse-transcription into the nuclear genome of the host cell.

 Researchers have suggested that retroviruses evolved from a type of transposon called a retrotransposon, a Class I element; these genes can mutate and instead of moving to another location in the genome, they can become exogenous or pathogenic.
 This means that not all ERVs may have originated as an insertion by a retrovirus but that some may have been the source for the genetic information in the retroviruses they resemble.
 When integration of viral DNA occurs in the germ-line, it can give rise to an ERV, which can later become fixed in the gene pool of the host population.